dahjelle/Programming-Worksheets/React.js/IntroductoryReact.markdown

 );
 ```

 Here, we added a attribute to the `<Paragraphs>` JSX tag to pass the paragraph data to the component.
 Within the `render` method, we can access the data as `this.props.text` (where the label in `this.props.LABEL` corresponds to the attribute name in the JSX tag).
-You can have as many `props` as needed in a component, and [you can also validate that a component has the `props` you expect](https://facebook.github.io/react/docs/reusable-components.html).
+You can have as many `props` as needed in a component, and [you can validate that a component has the `props` you expect](https://facebook.github.io/react/docs/reusable-components.html).

 Note what this allows you to do: you can now create components that consume state from other components.
 For instance, here's an example that will add a new paragraph on each click.